trai để ý căn bệnh liệt cậu nhỏ có thể gây mất chức năng có trẻ nhỏ giảm thèm muốn gây tác hại lớn t...

-Re: Research on Research
+Re: What Research Is - Features of Research

 Perhaps you have a problem in your ministry context that requires more evaluation than is immediately available to you.
 Maybe you have been aware of a persistent problem in other ministry settings that just never seems to get resolved.
 You think you may have an answer.
 Your own involvement and experience must surely influence any solution but you realize that you need more.
 You decide to do a thorough research project.
 At the outset how do you approach your research and writing?